sergoh/exif-photo-organizer/README.md

-# 🌝 EXIF Photo Organizer
+# 🌝 Photo Organizer

-A simple tool that fixes photo timestamps so they show up in the correct order when imported to an iPhone.
+A simple tool that creates **renamed copies** of photos with timestamps in the correct order for iPhone Photos.

 ---